 A staple treat in Taupō town, Luna’s has hit the ground running, becoming a hot spot for a cool treat, currently pleasing the masses with 20+ flavours (including eight Dairy Free).
 Not into cones?
 Then get your gelato/sorbet made into an indulgent thick shake or milkshake!

 This unique restaurant and bar lets you sit on the water while you enjoy a local craft beer and woodfire pizza.
 The Two Mile Bay Sailing Club is located perfectly at the midpoint of the Great Lake Pathway, making it an ideal stop on your bike journey.
-Park up, grab an ice cold beverage and a table on the sand to soak in the scenery.
-If you feel like taking a dip in the crisp water, the Sailing Club offers hire of sail boats, stand up paddle boards and kayaks; they even have a floating trampoline!
+Park up, grab an ice-cold beverage and a table on the sand to soak in the scenery.
+If you feel like taking a dip in the crisp water, the Sailing Club offers hire of sailboats, stand-up paddle boards and kayaks; they even have a floating trampoline!

-Easily spotted from Wairakei Drive with the geometric patterned sikorsky helicopter outside, Kefi at the Hub is perfectly situated on the Huka Falls to Aratiatia Dam Trail, across the road from Craters Mountain Bike Park and directly adjacent to FourB Bire Hire & Tours.
-Their gravy-licous poutine is a rider favourite and they are praised for their large Keto selection.
+Easily spotted from Wairakei Drive with the geometric patterned Sikorsky helicopter outside, Kefi at The Hub is perfectly situated on the Huka Falls to Aratiatia Dam Trail, across the road from Craters Mountain Bike Park and directly adjacent to FourB Bire Hire & Tours.
+Their gravy-licous poutine is a rider favourite, and they are praised for their large Keto selection.

 In summer, people flock to pick up a pizza baked in the onsite woodfire oven, from the classics like Margarita and Hawaiian, to the more exotic Chicken & Cranberry and Salmon & Cream Cheese.
-Cool off during or after your ride with a waffle cone of ice cream (triple scoop condoned!) and enjoy it sitting on Kinloch beach, just a few steps from the Store.
+Cool off during or after your ride with a waffle cone of ice cream (triple scoop condoned!) and enjoy it sitting on Kinloch Beach, just a few steps from the Store.

-A must visit if you are riding in Turangi, Creel Café offers a unique setting as you walk through the connected fishing tackle store to get to the café cosily tucked behind.
+A must-visit if you are riding in Tūrangi, Creel Café offers a unique setting as you walk through the connected fishing tackle store to get to the café cosily tucked behind.
 If you're heading to the Tongariro River Trail, the Creel Café should be on your pre-ride-coffee list!

 “Good food made daily the way grandma used to” is the slogan for this hidden gem on State Highway 32.
 The Dam Café is a hungry bikers saviour!
 It is the only daytime eatery in Whakamaru, a quaint town you can visit while riding the Waikato River Trails.
-With plenty of space to park the bike, reenergise with a toastie, big breakfast or milkshake.
+With plenty of space to park the bike, re-energise with a toastie, big breakfast or milkshake.

-With six dedicated bike stores, the Taupo region is a hub in the North Island for all forms of cycling.
+With six dedicated bike stores, the Taupō region is a hub in the North Island for all forms of cycling.
 Whether you’re after a leisurely ride, some family fun or a multi-day adventure, there is a surface suitable for everybody’s style.